Project: Sluice Boxes State Park

 Volunteer Limit: 10

-In celebration of National Public Lands Day, MWA's Volunteer Trail Crew is headed to Sluice Boxes for our first ever trail maintenance project in a Montana State Park.
+MWA's Volunteer Trail Crew is headed to Sluice Boxes for our first ever trail maintenance project in a Montana State Park.
 Sluice Boxes is located along Belt Creek in the Little Belt Mountains.
 The park contains one trail that closely follows Belt Creek, winding through steep canyon walls and providing glimpses of old mines and railroads from yesteryear.
 The trail doesn't receive regular maintenance so our Volunteer Trail Crew will have plenty of work to do.
-We'll be improving drainage, retreading sloughed sections of trail and brushing the corridor to improve travel conditions.
+We'll be installing crib walls, retreading sloughed sections of trail and brushing the corridor to improve travel conditions.
 Come join us as we put an exclamation mark on our trail season with a service adventure in the Little Belts!

 About the Area